robsiegwart/resume-builder/README.md

   Generate html, pdf, and text versions of a resume and save them in a directory.

+  SOURCE_DIR is the name of a folder in the 'Resume Data' folder.

 Options:
   --html_template TEXT  Template to use for HTML rendering.